rvva/nginx-prometheus-grafana/README.md

-# Nginx, Prometheus and Grafana with Docker Engine
+# Nginx, Prometheus and Grafana with docker-compose!

 It's a simple example, template of usage stack Nginx, Prometheus (Node Exporter, Nginx Exporter, Cadvisor) and Grafana.